marionhaney/website-marion/public/content/Experience.md

 - Badges:
   - Internship [blue]
   - Management [orange]
+  - Product Development [pink]
 - List Items:
   - During Gopuff's summer internship, I worked on the Partner Integrations team.
-We focused on the Gopuff x UberEats integration and introduced software development and business plans for the Gopuff x Grubhub integration.
+We focused on the Gopuff x UberEats integration, Gopuff x Grubhub integration, and Shopify platform integration (Powered By Gopuff).
+  - I created user stories and usability workflows, product requirements documents, and investigated emerging markets through market research.
   - I managed and guided a team of engineers daily through Agile workflow.
-  - I really enjoyed the fast-paced start-up environment: it was exciting to not only see my work be integral to the team but also witness the rapid deployment of ideas.
+  - I really enjoyed the fast-paced start-up environment: it was exciting to not only see my work be integral to the team but also experience the rapid deployment of ideas.

 ## Highmark Health
 - *IT Systems Analyst, Data Analytics Intern* | May'21 - Oct'21